Are you thinking of becoming a homesteader?

 I understand it works (and if that’s your method, I understand.
 No judgment here.)
 I just really didn’t want to do that.

-So we did a little more research and found this great little tool.
+We did a little more research and found this great little tool.
 It is very discretely attached to the outside of our woodshed.
 We are able to easily cull them with no fuss (or tears on my part.)

 I know, I sound like such a chicken, but I promise I’m actually just a tender-hearted tough cookie.

-So if you are a tenderhearted tough cookie too then this might be a great tool for you to use.
+If you are a tenderhearted tough cookie too then this might be a great tool for you to use.
 It will allow you to provide a lot of meat for your family too.

 9. Soaker Hoses